 Goblins and faeries aren’t a combination of creatures that I think about often.
 But they’re both usually small creatures that rely on going wide and having some extra benefits to overwhelm your opponent.

-Marsh Flitter‘s mana value is rather rough for a 1/1 creature, but you do get the added benefit of creating two 1/1 Goblins.
+The 4 MV of Marsh Flitter is rather rough for a 1/1 creature, but you do get the added benefit of creating two 1/1 Goblins.
 I think this card is very limited with its strengths and would only belong in a deck with goblins to maximize the payoffs.

 Faerie Tauntings fits perfectly into any instant or flash decks that use or splash black.
 Instant speed gives you such an advantage over so many strategies.
 Aggro, control, and ramp should all fear instant-speed decks.